Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Cyclic factorial Schur polynomials

-where $\mu, \lambda \in \mathcal{P}_{kn}$ with $\lambda_1 = n-k$.
-Here we prove a reformulation of this proposition in terms of factorial Schur polynomials.
-In order for such a reformulation to suffice, we need to know that the rightmost square in the above three-dimensional diagram commutes.
-To this extent, we first prove the following direct equivariant analogue of the rim hook rule in \cite{BCFF}:
+In order to prove Proposition \ref{T:FacSchur}, we reformulate Equation \eqref{E:CyclicFacPropReminder} using cylic factorial Schur polynomials.
+For such a reformulation to suffice, we need to know that the rightmost square in the above three-dimensional diagram commutes.
+To this end, we first prove the following equivariant analog of a key lemma of Bertram, Ciocan-Fontanine, and Fulton.
+The referenced version of the Main Lemma is phrased in terms of cohomology classes $\sigma_{\lambda}$; we use the commutative cube above to discuss polynomial representatives $s_{\lambda}(x|t)$ instead.